o-nnerb/navigation-kit/README.md

         Button("Push") {
             // SomeModel needs to be mapped using
             // sceneAction(for:perform:) and
-            // the sceneAction() called in the root
+            // the sceneActionEnabled() called in the root
             // hierarchy.
             sceneAction(SomeModel())
         }